sylverpyro/windows-debloat-and-optout/outline.md

 ```

-## Disable xbox auth service
+## OPTIONAL: Disable xbox auth service
-If you play any games (Minecraft) that require a microsoft account, DO NOT disable this
+**WARNING** If you play any games (Minecraft) that require a microsoft account, DO NOT disable this

 cmd.exe
 ```
 sc config XblAuthManager start= disabled

 ```

-## Disable Bitlocker
+## OPTIONAL: Disable Bitlocker
 **WARNING** Don't run this if you encrypt your drive with bitlocker
 cmd.exe
 ```
 sc config BDESVC start= disabled

 ```

 # Fully remove IE 11
 ```